civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(11)** Paragraphs 146.6(17)(a) to (c) of the Act are replaced by the following:

-    **subsections** (3) **and (3.1)** do not apply **in respect of that** arrangement after the particular time;
+    subsections (3) and (3.1) do not apply in respect of that arrangement after the particular time;

-    if the taxpayer who was the **last** holder under the arrangement is not deceased at the particular time, an amount equal to the fair market value of all the property of the arrangement, **determined at that time, is deemed for the purposes of subsection 146.6(6) to be received at that time by the taxpayer out of or under the FHSA**;
+    if the taxpayer who was the last holder under the arrangement is not deceased at the particular time, an amount equal to the fair market value of all the property of the arrangement, determined at that time, is deemed for the purposes of subsection 146.6(6) to be received at that time by the taxpayer out of or under the FHSA;

-    if the last holder is deceased at the particular time, the proportion of the fair market value of all the property of the arrangement that **a** beneficiary is entitled to, **determined at that time, is deemed for the purposes of subsection 146.6(14) to be distributed at that time from the FHSA to the beneficiary**;
+    if the last holder is deceased at the particular time, the proportion of the fair market value of all the property of the arrangement that a beneficiary is entitled to, determined at that time, is deemed for the purposes of subsection 146.6(14) to be distributed at that time from the FHSA to the beneficiary;

     if the arrangement governs a trust,